 Close the load plate (A), then push the load lever (B) until it snaps into the retention tab.

 The motherboard supports Intel® LGA775 processors with the Intel® Enhanced Intel SpeedStep® Technology (EIST) and Hyper-Threading Technology.
-Refer to the Appendix for more information on these CPU features.

 1.6.2 Installing the CPU heatsink and fan